Great Reset

-The Great Reset Initiative is an economic recovery plan drawn up by the World Economic Forum (WEF) in response to the COVID-19 pandemic.
-The project was launched in June 2020, with a video featuring the then Prince of Wales Charles released to mark its launch.
-The initiative's stated aim is to facilitate rebuilding from the global COVID-19 crisis in a way which prioritises sustainable development.
+The Great Reset Initiative is an economic recovery plan proposed by the World Economic Forum (WEF) in response to the COVID-19 pandemic.
+The project was launched in June 2020, accompanied by a video message from the then-Prince of Wales, Charles.
+Its stated objective is to support recovery from the global pandemic in a manner that emphasises sustainable development.

-WEF chief executive officer Klaus Schwab described three core components of the Great Reset: creating conditions for a "stakeholder economy"; building in a more "resilient, equitable, and sustainable" way, utilising environmental, social, and governance (ESG) metrics; and "harness[ing] the innovations of the Fourth Industrial Revolution."
-In her speech opening the dialogues, International Monetary Fund director Kristalina Georgieva listed three key aspects of a sustainable response to COVID-19: green growth, smarter growth, and fairer growth.
+At the time, WEF chairman Klaus Schwab outlined three core components of the initiative: advancing a "stakeholder economy"; building in a more "resilient, equitable, and sustainable" way using environmental, social, and governance (ESG) metrics; and "harnessing the innovations of the Fourth Industrial Revolution."
+In a keynote address, International Monetary Fund managing director Kristalina Georgieva identified three principles of a sustainable recovery: green growth, smarter growth, and fairer growth.

-"The Great Reset" was to be the theme of the 2021 World Economic Forum annual summit in Davos, Switzerland, scheduled for January 2021.
-Due to disruption from COVID-19, the summit was postponed to May 2021, and again to 2022.
-The Davos 2022 theme was "History at a Turning Point", and the summit was dominated by the Russian invasion of Ukraine.
+"The Great Reset" was chosen as the theme of the 2021 World Economic Forum annual meeting in Davos, Switzerland.
+The summit was postponed several times due to the pandemic, first to May 2021 and later to 2022.
+The theme of Davos 2022 was "History at a Turning Point", with discussions largely dominated by the Russian invasion of Ukraine.

-The Great Reset Initiative, and the World Economic Forum more generally, have been criticised by some commentators for promoting economic deregulation and a greater role in policy for unrepresentative private businesses, particularly large multinational corporations, at the expense of government institutions.
-Other commentators held that the Great Reset, if achieved, would lead to an ultra-conservative, "neo-medieval world health" order or crony capitalism.
+The Great Reset Initiative, and the WEF more broadly, have been criticised by commentators for encouraging economic deregulation and expanding the influence of private corporations, particularly multinational corporations, in policymaking at the expense of governments.
+Others argued that it overemphasised health and exaggerated the ability of a small group of decision-makers to reshape the global economy, or that it amounted to crony capitalism.

-The initiative triggered a range of diverse conspiracy theories spread by right-wing, American far-right and conservative and commentators on social media such as Facebook and Twitter.
-Such theories include baseless claims that the COVID-19 pandemic was created by a secret group in order to seize control of the global economy, that lockdown restrictions were deliberately designed to induce economic meltdown, or that a global elite was attempting to abolish private property while using COVID-19 to enslave humanity with vaccines.
-Great Reset conspiracy theories increased in intensity when leaders such as U.S. president Joe Biden, New Zealand prime minister Jacinda Ardern and Canadian prime minister Justin Trudeau incorporated ideas of a post-COVID-19 "reset" in their speeches.
+The initiative also became the focus of conspiracy theories circulated mainly by conservative commentators on platforms such as YouTube, Facebook and Twitter.
+Claims included that the pandemic had been engineered by a secret group to control the global economy, that lockdowns were intentionally designed to cause economic collapse, or that a global elite sought to abolish private property while using vaccines to subjugate populations.
+Such theories gained traction when political leaders including U.S. president Joe Biden, New Zealand prime minister Jacinda Ardern, and Canadian prime minister Justin Trudeau referred to the idea of a post-pandemic "reset" in public statements.